2025-environmental-bioinformatics/Lab-Similarities/BLAST.md

 The lower the E-value the more “significant” the match is.
 However, keep in mind that virtually identical short alignments have relatively high E values.
 This is because the calculation of the E value takes into account the length of the query sequence.
 These high E values make sense because shorter sequences have a higher probability of occurring in the database purely by chance.
 For more details please see the calculations in the BLAST Course.

-The Expect value can also be used as a convenient way to create a significance threshold for reporting results.
+The Expect value can also be used as a convenient way to create a threshold for reporting results.
 You can change the Expect value threshold on most BLAST search pages.
 When the Expect value is increased from the default value of 0.05, a larger list with more low-scoring hits can be reported.

+To check how evalue is calculated, you can use this [webpage](https://www.metagenomics.wiki/tools/blast/evalue)

 #### BLAST Databases